 Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.

 Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

 French lessons are available by an outside agency for an extra fee.
-These half hour lessons take place once a week; they introduce the children to French and also create awareness of foreign languages and cultures.
+These half hour lessons take place twice a week; they introduce the children to French and also create awareness of foreign languages and cultures.
 Another very popular extra activity is Little Kickers who come twice a week to teach football through play.